 "It's very ice cold," Lujan said.

-But the sand was a different story.
+But the sand's a different story.

 "I wish I had sand socks.
 My feet are a little hot right now.
 The sand is scorching," she said.